 Because of COVID-19, Park University was not able to publicly celebrate our award winners.
 But our loss is your gain as we’re taking our celebration to the clouds.
-You can watch their performance in the comfort and safety of your home.
-And now there are TWO WAYS to watch:
+You can watch their January 21 performance in the comfort and safety of your home.

 Click the links below for information on all our award winners and to connect to their self introductory and performance videos.
-Note these are different performances than will be performed on January 21st.
+Note these are different performances than were performed on January 21st.

 Originally from Uzbekistan, Cellist Dilshod Narzillaev came to Park University to study with cello professor Daniel Veis in 2015.
 In 2019, Dilshod won Fourth Prize at the famed Antonio Janigro International Cello Competition in Zagreb, Croatia.
 Beginning in 2020, he began studying under full scholarship with Laurence Lesser at The New England Conservatory of Music.
 But as Dilshod says himself, he will always be returning to Kansas City as it is his “second home.”